kotfu/netcontrol/README.md

 # netcontrol
-Cross platform app for running and logging ham radio nets
+Tool for ham radio net controllers to run and log a net